mateoscarlos/fastapi_crud/README.md

 # FastAPI CRUD Project

-**Note:** This project is still under development and not yet complete.

 ## Overview

 This is a FastAPI-based CRUD application using Python, PostgreSQL and Docker.
 The aim of the project is to provide a simple and efficient way to create, read, update, and delete records.